• 0Shopping Cart

 The impact of faithfulness in the lives of others is powerful.
 It is so important to remember that people are watching.
 More than our words, people remember how we make them feel.
 It isn’t the result of just one encounter, but an accumulation of conversations and divine appointments over time.
 “I’ve realized the Lord was teaching me to allow Him to use others to reach the Gospel.
 As I’m serving I pray for those in line and for the servers that are reaching them,” he shares.

-While faithfulness comes in many forms, what we learn from Charley’s story is that a deep trust in Christ allows us the freedom to let others feel seen and valued.
+While faithfulness comes in many forms, what we learn from Charlie’s story is that a deep trust in Christ allows us the freedom to let others feel seen and valued.
 It takes others on with open arms and without fear.
 It enables and activates others.
 Ask yourself, what is the cumulative impact you are having on others?

 We invite you to come and experience faithfulness first hand.
 Come on by our Stony Point site any time.
-Grab a free burger, allow our team of loving volunteers to pray over you, and meet Charley.
+Grab a free burger, allow our team of loving volunteers to pray over you, and meet Charlie.
 And, if you dare, take a step in faith and begin to have this kind of impact on others around you as a Feed the Need Missions volunteer.
 We can’t wait to meet you.

 Feed the Need Missions has brought Tonie and her family lots of joy.
 Being a mom of two little girls, one on the way, and married, her family is able to serve together.
 “We’ve been able to teach our girls about giving to others and also for them to not have a fear of talking and praying with people.”
 Tonie said.